Integer Calculator

 Subtracting positive numbers

-Subtracting positive numbers is a simple subtraction operation.
-To subtract a positive number, move a corresponding number of steps along the number line in the negative direction (to the left).
-Examples of subtracting positive integers are demonstrated below:
+Subtracting positive numbers is a standard subtraction operation.
+To subtract a positive number, simply move the corresponding number of steps in the negative direction (to the left) on the number line.
+See the examples below:

 0 - 1 = -1